Our Partners

 Learn more about The Land Connection here.

-Urbana Neighborhood Connections Center is a hub of the Urbana community, supporting young people in building academic and social-emotional skills through their afterschool and summer programs.
-We’ve supported Mrs. Mitchell’s Garden at UNCC with plant starts and care help, and will be providing monthly educational sessions to their 3-5th students this year.
+• Urbana Neighborhood Connections Center is a hub of the Urbana community, supporting young people in building academic and social-emotional skills through their afterschool and summer programs.
+We’ve supported Mrs. Mitchell’s Garden at UNCC with plant starts and care help, and provide field trip and educational programming opportunities for their participants.

 Learn more about Urbana Neighborhood Connections Center here.